Azure Batch best practices

 Multiple compute nodes: Individual nodes aren't guaranteed to always be available.
 While uncommon, hardware failures, operating system updates, and a host of other issues can cause individual nodes to be offline.
 If your Batch workload requires deterministic, guaranteed progress, you should allocate pools with multiple nodes.

-Images with impending end-of-life (EOL) dates: We strongly recommended avoiding images with impending Batch support end of life (EOL) dates.
+Images with impending end-of-life (EOL) dates: It's strongly recommended to avoid images with impending Batch support end of life (EOL) dates.
 These dates can be discovered via the

 ListSupportedImagesAPI, PowerShell, or Azure CLI.
 It's your responsibility to periodically refresh your view of the EOL dates pertinent to your pools and migrate your workloads before the EOL date occurs.
 If you're using a custom image with a specified node agent, ensure that you follow Batch support end-of-life dates for the image for which your custom image is derived or aligned with.
 An image without a specified